BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 This schema file can be used to **write and validate** your `MCM_blueprint.json` file, as it will help enforcing the intended structure of the MCM Schema in your blueprint file, ensuring that it is correctly formatted and adheres to the schema.

-**Although not mandatory, it is extremely recommended that you set it up, as you can easily write and validate your blueprint files** using VSCode by adding this JSON schema entry to your settings:
+**While not mandatory, it is highly recommended to set it up**.
+By adding this JSON schema entry to your settings in VSCode, for example, you can easily write and validate your blueprint files:

 1. Press F1, type and select 'Open User Settings (JSON)'
 2. Copy the following and paste inside the main object of the JSON you just opened: